Sam Dylan Finch is a writer and coach working at the intersection of Culture, Wellness, & digital media.

 Sam’s work has been translated into multiple languages and has been cited in academic research, textbooks, and college curriculum across queer theory, feminist studies, psychology, sociology, philosophy, and more.

-Sam has been featured in the Huffington Post, Teen Vogue, ABC News, Healthline, New York Times, Daily Beast, CNN, Seventeen Magazine, Good Morning America, and many more.
+He has been featured in Huffington Post, Vox, Teen Vogue, ABC News, Healthline, New York Times, Daily Beast, CNN, MSN, Yahoo!, Seventeen Magazine, Good Morning America, and many more.

 “He is a ray of light.
 Not sunshine — Sam’s light is more complicated than that.
 It comes from somewhere else, somewhere that is delicate and ferocious and vulnerable and courageous all at once.“